 Practicing gratitude means being thankful for things others do and showing that gratitude by living positively.
 You must be grateful for the gifts you have in life.
 Being grateful creates greater enjoyment of life.
 Your outlook also becomes more positive and you gain momentum in the life you want.

-Honesty is critical for lasting addiction recovery or positive mental health.
-Addiction and mental illness make it easy to be dishonest.
+Honesty is critical for lasting substance abuse recovery or positive mental health.
+Substance abuse and mental illness make it easy to be dishonest.
 So you must teach yourself to live with integrity in all things you do and say.
 Generally, life improves as your character improves.

 Developing Coping Skills For a Better Life